arashalghasi/arashalghasi/README.md

 I am currently focused on my thesis.

 * 🌍  I'm based in Savona, Italy
-* 🔭 I'm currently learning about STM32 HAL Library.
+* 🔭 I'm currently learning about MCU.
 - 📫 How to reach me: arash.alqasi@gmail.com